Las Vegas, NV

 Dental sedation is important for those who are about to undergo oral surgery procedures.
-Here at Nevada Facial and Oral Surgery we take great care in the professional administration of all sedation options.
-Before every procedure, we will brief you on what you need to know and any precautions or preparations you need to observe before it takes place.
+Here at Nevada Oral & Facial Surgery we take great care in the professional administration of all sedation options.
+Before every procedure and service, we will brief you on what you need to know and any precautions or preparations you need to observe before it takes place.
 We will also make sure that you are properly taken care of post-procedure.

 We make sure to send all patients home with the necessary literature and information on home-care.
 If you have any questions about dental sedation after you read this page, please feel free to reach out to us at (702) 329-7554 and we will be happy to answer your questions.